Dabrogost/Chroma-Ad-Blocker/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time.
 Any changes will be reflected in the "Effective Date" at the top of this document.

 ## 6. Contact
-If you have any questions about this Privacy Policy, please contact the developer via the official Chrome Web Store support channel.
+If you have any questions about this Privacy Policy, please contact the developer via email @ dabrogost@gmail.com.